-God the Father did not die for our sins and the Holy Spirit certainly did not since it is not a living being!
-There was only One who was made to be sin:
+God the Father did not die for our sins and the Holy Spirit certainly did not since it is not an independent living being!
+There was only One who was made to be sin-Jesus Christ:

-2 CORINTHIANS 5:21 For He [God the Father] made Him [Jesus Christ] who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+2 CORINTHIANS 5:21 For He [God the Father] made Him [Jesus Christ] who knew no sin to be sin for us, that we might become the righteousness of God in Him [Jesus Christ].